sonukumarraj007/java-script/README.md

 ```

-## How to check if String is Palindrome?
+## How to check string is palindrome

 ```ts